ishandoye/DevopsJourney/K8/challenge/pod-evicted.md

 ```

-- Now lets looks at the pod yaml file
+- Now let's look at the pod YAML file
-	- At first I was using below command to get the pods yaml
+	- At first, I was using the command to get the pod YAML

 ```bash

 [root@rhel9-4gb ~]# kubectl get pods data-processor-d66fc797f-cn8sc -o yaml > data-processor-d66fc797f-cn8sc.yaml

 ```

-	- This was confusing to me as it was showing me more value of memory.
+- This was confusing to me as it was showing me more memory values.

 ```bash